gradle/gradle/design-docs/play-support.md

 - The byte code is included in the executable Jar.
 - Routes source files are assumed to be in a hard-coded location.
 This won't be configurable for this story.
 - Source generation and compilation should be incremental and remove stale outputs.

-### Story: Developer runs Play application

-Extend the Play support to allow the Play application to be executed.

-- Running `gradle assemble` produces an executable Jar that, when executed, runs the Play application.
-- Running `gradle run<ComponentName>` builds and executes the Play application.

-At this stage, only templates and routes are included, with a hard-coded version of Scala and Play.

-## Feature: Developer builds a Play application from Java and Scala sources

 ### Story: Developer implements a Play application using Java